-A study conducted by the Department of Paediatrics and Child Health, College of Health Sciences in Nigeria on a batch of 60 children with known existence of intestinal parasites showed the effectiveness of papaya seeds to remove parasites.
+A study conducted by Obafemi Awolowo University’s Department of Paediatrics and Child Health in Nigeria on a batch of 60 children with known existence of intestinal parasites showed the effectiveness of papaya seeds to remove parasites.

-A random batch of 30 children was administered a mixture of air-dried papaya seeds and honey (20ml daily) for seven days; the other 30 children were given a honey plus water placebo.
+A random group of 30 children was administered a mixture of air-dried papaya seeds and honey (20 ml daily) for seven days; the other 30 children were given a honey-plus-water placebo.

 Seven days later, the report showed more than 70% reduction in the parasitic existence in the stool samples of those children who consumed the papaya seeds and honey mixture, while the other children showed almost no change in their reports.

 The report mentioned, however, that the children receiving the papaya seeds and honey mixture also needed to take a laxative to wash or flush out the parasites that the antihelminthic and anti-amoebic activity of the papaya seeds treated.

 This treatment of papaya seeds and honey for parasites seems to offer a great natural option to deal with this common ailment, although more evidence and research is required to prove this.